aero530/uniterm/README.md

 ## Install

 Download the latest install or stand alone version from [releases](https://github.com/aero530/uniterm/releases).
+Note that the installer seems to hang for a while before it brings up the User Account Control popup in Windows.
+This is normal.
+If you wait it should work fine...just takes some time.

 ## Roadmap